Blended Families + Estate Planning

 Guardianship + Avoiding Legal Issues

 Often the biggest concern of parents is what will happen to their children upon their death.
 In blended families, it can often be the case that one of the children’s parents is ‘out of the picture’.
-Consequently, the children live full time with their biological parent and their step-parent.
-Understandable, the biological partner is worried that, if something were to happen to them, their child or children would be separated from their step-parent and forced to live with their other biological partner.
+Consequently, the children live full-time with their biological parent and their step-parent.
+Understandably, the biological partner is worried that, if something were to happen to them, their child or children would be separated from their step-parent and forced to live with their other biological partner.

 A ‘Guardianship Clause’ can be written into your Will which outlines your wishes in relation to who you would want to look after your minor children.
 It is simply, however, an ‘expression of your wishes’ and the person appointed in your Will would need to apply for custody of your child/children.

 When the person appointed applies for custody, they should be armed with evidence to support why they should be appointed as the guardian.
 Writing a letter, to be supplied to the Court should you pass away, is something that would assist the Court in making their decision.
 Additionally, any letters from other family members, paperwork or other such evidence should also be kept in a file to be presented to the Court if ever needed.

 If you would like more information on Appointing a Testamentary Guardian, check out this article to give a bigger understanding!

 Canny Legal, Legal Advice + Your Blended Family

 Navigating your way through the ‘midfield’ that can be blended families can be overwhelming for many people.
 This feeling often then stops them from seeking legal advice and planning for their death.
-Understandable, when you feel that you do not have a ‘straightforward’ situation, it is easy to put off what needs to be done.
+Understandably, when you feel that you do not have a ‘straightforward’ situation, it is easy to put off what needs to be done.
 However, this is a very dangerous position to take, and it will leave your family with a much bigger mind field to deal with, and often the results are not what you would want.